pepopowitz/your-first-react-app-exercises/exercise-9/README.md

 Your responsibility will be to utilize React component state to toggle the visible side of the flipper.

-### Creating a state variable
+### Creating a state property

-The first thing we need to do with a stateful component is create a state variable.
+The first thing we need to do with a stateful component is create a state property.

 We'll use the `useState()` function to do this.
-The `useState()` function takes a single argument: the default value for our state variable.
+The `useState()` function takes a single argument: the default value for our state property.

 `useState()` returns an array of length 2.
-The first item is the value of the state variable, and the second item is a function we can call to update the value.
+The first item is the value of the state property, and the second item is a function we can call to update the value.
 We'll use [array destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to assign these array items to variables with meaningful names.

 The `useState()` function should be called at the top of a component function.
 An example looks like this: